Coarse Equivalences of Euclidean Buildings: Spherical buildings

-The maximal simplices in a building are called \emph{chambers}, and $Cham(B)$ is the set of all chambers.
+The maximal simplices in a building are called \emph{chambers}.
+We denote by $Cham(B)$ the set of all chambers.
 Every simplex of a building is contained in some chamber (so buildings are \emph{pure} simplicial complexes).
 Recall that the \emph{dual graph} of a pure complex is the graph whose vertices are the maximal simplices and whose edges are the simplices of codimension $1$; this is the \emph{chamber graph} of $\Delta$.
-A \emph{gallery} is a simplicial path in the chamber graph, and a nonstammering gallery is a path where consecutive chambers are always distinct.
+A \emph{gallery} is a simplicial path in the chamber graph, and a nonstammering gallery is a path where consecutive chambers are distinct.
 The chamber graph of a building is always connected.
 A \emph{minimal gallery} is a shortest path in the chamber graph. \end{Num} A building is called \emph{thick} if every non-maximal simplex is contained in at least $3$ distinct chambers (it is always contained in at least $2$ distinct chambers).
-We allow non-thick buildings (in \cite{TiLNM}, all buildings are assumed to be thick, but the results from \cite{TiLNM} which we collect in this section hold for non-thick buildings as well). \begin{Num}\textbf{Residues and panels} Let $a\in B$ be simplex of type $J$.
-The \emph{residue} of $a$ is the poset $Res(a)$ consisting of all simplices containing $a$; this poset is again a building, whose Coxeter complex is modeled on $W_{I- J}$ \cite[3.12]{TiLNM}.
-If $a$ is a simplex of codimension $1$ and type $I-\{j\}$, then $Res(a)$ is called a \emph{$j$-panel}.
+If every simplex of codimension $1$ is contained in exactly two chambers, the building is called \emph{thin}.
+Thin buildings are Coxeter complexes.
+We allow non-thick buildings (in \cite{TiLNM}, all buildings are assumed to be thick, but the results from \cite{TiLNM} which we collect in this section hold for non-thick buildings as well). \begin{Num}\textbf{Residues and panels\ } Let $a\in B$ be simplex of type $J$.
+The \emph{residue} of $a$ is the poset

+If $a$ is not a chamber, then this poset is again a building, whose Coxeter complex is modeled on $W_{I- J}$ \cite[3.12]{TiLNM}.
+If $a$ is a simplex of codimension $1$ and type $I-\{j\}$, then $\Res(a)$ is called a \emph{$j$-panel}.